MaksimLozovskii/AI-IMAGE-RANKER/README.md

 ![alt text](https://github.com/MaksimLozovskii/QLabHumanProgram/blob/md-img/comment-just-right.png)

-You don't need to describe every single line of code, but it is valueble to note down the logic of the application using comments

-You can then delete the comments after the code has been written to keep the file clean

 **TESTING WITH SELENIUM**

 It is impossible to talk about how to write tests for each situation as there are infinite amounts of them, instead you can be provided general information on how to test basic HTML components, which is all you really need to start: